15.2. Creating Layers

 15.2.2.
 Creating new layers from an existing layer

-Both raster and vector layers can be saved in a different format and/or reprojected to a different coordinate reference system (CRS) using the Layer ► Save As… menu or right-clicking on the layer in the Layers panel and selecting:
+Layers (raster, vector and point cloud) can be saved in a different format and/or reprojected to a different coordinate reference system (CRS) using the Layer ► Save As… menu or right-clicking on the layer in the Layers panel and selecting:

-• Export ► Save As… for raster layers
+• Export ► Save As… for raster and point cloud layers

 • Export ► Save Features As… or Export ► Save Selected Features As… for vector layers.